 Marlboro home prices are not only among the most expensive in New Jersey, but Marlboro real estate also consistently ranks among the most expensive in America.

-Marlboro is a decidedly white-collar town, with fully 91.90% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Marlboro is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marlboro who work in sales jobs (19.42%), management occupations (14.85%), and teaching (10.66%).
+Marlboro is a decidedly white-collar town, with fully 94.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Marlboro is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Marlboro who work in management occupations (14.52%), business and financial occupations (13.93%), and sales jobs (13.21%).

 Also of interest is that Marlboro has more people living here who work in computers and math than 95% of the places in the US.

-In Marlboro, a lot of people use the bus to get to work every day though Marlboro is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Marlboro has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Marlboro in 2010 was $55,043, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $220,172 for a family of four.
+The per capita income in Marlboro in 2018 was $59,288, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $237,152 for a family of four.

-Marlboro is a somewhat ethnically-diverse town.
+Marlboro is a very ethnically-diverse town.
 The people who call Marlboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlboro residents report their race to be White, followed by Asian.
-Important ancestries of people in Marlboro include Polish, Russian, German, and Irish.
+Important ancestries of people in Marlboro include Italian, Russian, Polish, Irish, and German.

 The most common language spoken in Marlboro is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Langs. of India.